 Rebecca Pow MP, Environment Minister, September 2020

 Our Policy & Advocacy team work to further WWT’s priorities in the UK and internationally in support of WWT’s conservation programmes.
-We work with Governments and other stakeholders to secure the policy and funding framework required to create a world where healthy wetlands thrive and enrich lives.

 For further detail on our four proposals please contact Tom Fewins, Head of Policy & Advocacy, WWT via email at email@example.com